kamalmarhubi/website/_drafts/kubernetes-api-server.markdown

 [kubernetes]: http://kubernetes.io/

 [Last time][kubelet-post] we took a look at the kubelet, Kubernetes' container-focused process watcher.
-We saw it running pods that were specified in files in a watched directory.
+The kubelet runs pods, which are collections of containers that share an IP and some volumes.
+In the post, we gave it pods to run by putting pod manifest files in directory it watched.
 This was a great way to understand the core purpose of the kubelet.
 In a Kubernetes cluster, however, a kubelet will get most its pods to run from the Kubernetes API server.

 [kubelet-post]: http://kamalmarhubi.com/blog/2015/08/27/what-even-is-a-kubelet/